Check out the latest information and advice on coronavirus (COVID-19).

 Collecting black bin and clinical waste remains our number one priority.
 We will continue to collect black bins and clinical waste on your normal collection schedule.

 If your black bin is missed, please leave it out for 48 hours and we will do our very best to return to empty it.
-If after this time, your black bin hasn’t been emptied, please take it off the street until your next scheduled black bin collection.
+After this time, please take your black bin off the street until your next scheduled black bin collection.
 We cannot collect any additional black bin waste left at the side of bins.

 If you have an assisted collection, crews will continue to collect your bin from a pre-agreed point and return it for you.

 If your black or blue bin is missed, you should present it on the following days and we will do everything we can to return and empty it.
 We will not return to empty missed brown bins.

 Please do not leave bins out on the street unless they are presented for collection.

 |Tuesday||Wednesday and Thursday|

 We’d like to take this opportunity to thank residents for their patience and understanding whilst we did everything we could to maintain services.